liferay/liferay-docs/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/07-upgrading-customization-plugins/08-upgrading-model-listener-hooks.markdown

 </div>

 Developers have been creating model listeners for several @product@ versions.
-Upgrading Model Listener Hooks from previous portal versions has never been easier.
+Upgrading model listener Hooks from previous portal versions has never been easier.

 1. Adapt your code to @product-ver@'s API using the Code Upgrade Planner.
 When